Observation of the Non-linear Meissner Effect: Introduction

-Determination of the symmetry and momentum ($\bm{k}$) dependent structure of the superconducting energy gap $\Delta$ is of fundamental importance as this is closely linked to the $\bm{k}$-dependence of the pairing interaction \cite{Hirschfeld2011}.
-Measurements of the magnetic penetration depth $\lambda$ have proved extremely useful as its temperature dependence is directly related to the energy dependence of the quasiparticle density of states $N(E)$ which in turn is related to $\Delta(\bm{k})$ \cite{Prozorov2006}.
-For example, a line node in $\Delta(\bm{k})$ on a quasi-two-dimensional Fermi surface causes $N(E)$ to vary linearly with energy and $\lambda$ to vary linearly with $T$, whereas if $\Delta(\bm{k})$ is finite for all $\bm{k}$ then $\lambda(T)$ will vary exponentially for $T\ll$ minimum gap \cite{Carrington2011}.
+Determination of the symmetry and momentum dependent structure of the superconducting energy gap $\Delta(\bm{k})$ is of fundamental importance as this provides a strong guide to microscopic theories of superconductivity \cite{Hirschfeld2011}.
+Measurements of the temperature dependence of the magnetic penetration depth $\lambda(T)$ have proved extremely useful as $\lambda(T)$ is directly related to the energy dependence of the quasiparticle density of states $N(E)$ which in turn is related to $\Delta(\bm{k})$ \cite{Prozorov2006}.
+For example, a line node in $\Delta(\bm{k})$ on a quasi-two-dimensional Fermi surface causes $N(E)$ to vary linearly with energy and $\lambda$ to vary linearly with $T$.
+In contrast, if $\Delta(\bm{k})$ is finite for all $\bm{k}$ then $\lambda(T)$ will vary exponentially for $T$ much less than the minimum gap \cite{Carrington2011}.

-One problem with interpreting $\lambda(T)$ to determine $\Delta(\bm{k})$ however is the effect of impurities.
-Impurities produce gapless excitations for a range of $\bm{k}$ around a node and $\lambda(T) \sim T^2$ below a characteristic temperature, $T^*$ \cite{hirschfeld1993}.
-In practice, it can be difficult to distinguish the case where there is a small density of impurities in a nodal superconductor from the case where there is a small but finite energy gap, especially if it is not possible to cool the sample to sufficiently low $T$.
-This distinction is important, because a node is strong evidence that $\Delta(\bm{k})$ changes sign on one or more Fermi surface sheet, even though $\lambda(T)$ is not directly a phase sensitive probe.
-An additional complication can come from normal state paramagnetism which can cause upturns or flattening of $\lambda(T)$ at low temperature \cite{Cooper1996}.

-In this Letter, we show how the field dependence of $\lambda(T)$, or non-linear Meissner effect, can be used to distinguish between the cases of a small but finite $\Delta(\bm{k})$ and a node in the presence of residual impurities or paramagnetic upturns.
-We show data for three candidate nodal superconductors; CeCoIn$_5$, LaFePO and KFe$_2$As$_2$, which show very similar behavior of $\lambda(T)$ in zero field but marked differences in the finite field (non-linear) response $\lambda(T,H)$.
-The results suggest that CeCoIn$_5$ and LaFePO have true nodes whereas for the non-linear response of KFe$_2$As$_2$ is dominated by a small but finite gap.

-The non-linear Meissner effect has been investigated theoretically \cite{Yip1992,Stojkovic1995,Xu1995} in the context of providing a probe of the putative $d$-wave gap structure of cuprate superconductors.
-The effect arises from the Doppler shift of the quasiparticle energies in a field, $\delta \varepsilon \propto \bm{v_s\cdot v_f}$ where $\bm{v_s}$ is the superflow velocity of the screening currents.
-Close to a node in $\Delta(\bm{k})$ this shifts the quasiparticle states below the Fermi level and hence they become occupied, producing backflow jets which reduce the effective superfluid density.
-In a nodal superconductor in the clean limit, it is predicted that $\lambda$ is a linear function of $H$ at $T=0$, with a field scale $H_0$ which is of order the thermodynamic critical field $H_c$ (i.e., $\Delta \lambda (H)/\lambda(0) = H/H_0$).
-At finite temperature, or in the presence of impurities, the field dependence of $\lambda$ is reduced for $H < H^*$.
-Detailed calculations of the effect of field on $\lambda(T)$ are shown in Fig.\ \ref{Fig:calc} for different gap structures and impurity contents.